A Jeopardy! "case book"

 Effective: No. 2298 (September 7, 1994), the third game of Season 11.

 Namesake: Steve Chernicoff, five-time champion and 1994 Tournament of Champions semifinalist.
 Chernicoff ended Season 10 as a two-time champion; when the next season started, he won three more to retire undefeated.
 Previously, Chernicoff would have had to wait until November 1995 to play in the Tournament of Champions; with this new rule in effect, he came back in November 1994.
 The change allowed the show's producers some flexibility in tournament scheduling; they were able to move the ToC out of its traditional November time frame, and eventually the event was not held at all in a few seasons.
-The producers have exercised their discretion to cut off the ToC qualifying period early on two occasions, for the 2014 and 2019 events.
+The producers have exercised their discretion to cut off the ToC qualifying period early on three occasions; for the 2014, 2019, and 2021 events.

 - O'Rourke rule: Consolation prizes for runners-up are replaced with cash awards of $2,000 for second place and $1,000 for third place.